puppykitten/ctf/sftp/README.md

  * the three types of filesystem objects (file, directory, link) all extend this base entry type with type-specific fields; for the link it is a link pointer, for files it is a length field and a data pointer; for directories it is an inline array of children pointers, which is 16 long by default and is extended by `realloc()` as necessary.
  * no limitation on number of operations we can make, number of files/directories/links we can have, etc.
  * the `put` command writes the new content into the existing data object IF the new size is not larger than the old size, otherwise it simply throws the old one away and allocates a new data object
+ * file data can be anything up to 0xFFFF bytes; when we `put` a file, we must send as many bytes as we indicated as length, can not send less

 ## A Simple Plan For A Simple Filesystem